genderkit/genderkit/_articles/testosterone.md

 For testosterone therapy to begin, it is required that any other significant medical or mental health issues are "reasonably well controlled" {% cite cr181 -l 24 %}.
 This means that a medical professional is currently helping or has helped you manage the condition.

 Testosterone therapy is not usually provided to under-18s, with the effects of hormones during puberty being stopped by [GnRH agonists]({{ site.baseurl }}{% link _articles/gnrh-agonists.md %}) until the age of 18 when testosterone therapy can be commenced.
+Some services may additionally provide testosterone to selected 16 and 17 year olds {% cite gids2016 %}.

 ### References